-November 22: The opening of our next new exhibit: Undying Words: Lincoln 1858-1865 will be on November 22, 2014.
-The exhibit will explore Lincoln’s changing views through five key speeches.
-The exhibit is a collaboration with the Chicago History Museum and will feature amazing artifacts and interactive stations.
-A section of this exhibit will focus on the assassination of our 16th president.
+November 22, 2014 - February 28, 2016: Now open: Undying Words: Lincoln 1858-1865.
+The exhibit explores Lincoln’s changing views through five key speeches.
+The exhibit is a collaboration with the Chicago History Museum and features amazing artifacts and interactive stations.
+A section of this exhibit focuses on the assassination of our 16th president.

 Keep watching this page for more information on upcoming Commemoration and Tenth Anniversary Events!